jentron/FlaskRecommender/README.md

   - Clone the repository
   - Download Dr. Ball's movies.csv and movie_descriptions.cvs and store them in "database"
   - cd into "database" and run "python3 database.py"

-    -- this will create the movies1.db file
+    - this will create the movies1.db file
-    -- this will fail if the movies1.db file already exists -- the file database.py loads the sql schema from movies_db_ddl.sql
+    - this will fail if the movies1.db file already exists
+    - the file database.py loads the sql schema from movies_db_ddl.sq
   - cd back to the root folder (e.g.  ~/Documents/Weber/CS3580/FlaskRecommender/ )
   - launch the project with ./startup.sh